paocarvajal1912/Housing_Rental_Analysis_for_San_Francisco/README.md

 OS, Pandas, Pathlib, and Dotenv for the general calculations and access/management of data.
 Plotly Express, Hvplot, and Dash for visualizations.

-We uses Maobox API integration wit Plotly Express Library to be able to have visualizataions of geographically based data.
+We uses Mapbox API integration wit Plotly Express Library to be able to have visualizations of geographically based data.

 ## Instalation Guide